bbux-dev/datacraft/docs/FIELDSPECS.md

 date for the dates.
 You can also explicitly specify an `end` date.
 The `start` and `end` parameters should conform to the specified date format, or the default if none is provided.
 The `offset` parameter can be used to shift the dates by a specified number of days.
-A positive
-`offset` will shift the start date back.
+A positive `offset` will shift the start date back.
 A negative `offset` will shift the date forward.
-The `duration_days` parameter can be used to specify the number of days that should be covered in the date range, this parameter can take the place of the `end` parameter to make specifying the number of days the dates should cover.
+The `duration_days` parameter can be used to specify the number of days that should be covered in the date range, instead of the default 30 days.
 This parameter is usually specified as an integer constant.

 ```
        start                              end (default start + 30 days)